* U.S. markets dip following higher inflation measure

 * Oil prices surge on returning travel demand

-In currency markets, the dollar hit a one-month high against a basket of currencies Tuesday on the back of the fresh economic data.
-The dollar index =USD, which measures the greenback against a basket of six currencies, was 0.06% higher at 90.544, after rising as high as 90.677, its highest since May 14.
+In currency markets, the dollar was muted against other currencies.
+The dollar index, which measures the greenback against a basket of six currencies, was 0.02% higher at 90.511, after rising as high as 90.677 earlier in the day, its highest level since May 14.

-Reporting Pete Schroeder in Washington; Editing by Kim Coghill, Alex Richardson, Barbara Lewis and Peter Graff
+Reporting Pete Schroeder in Washington; Editing by Kim Coghill, Alex Richardson, Barbara Lewis, Peter Graff and Sonya Hepinstall